l-mccarthy/IntroToIM/finalProject/journal.md

 The last thing we did was grab some scrap wood to build our step sequencer casing.
 While we don't have a concrete visualization of what it would look like, it will likely be a simple box with holes for the potentiometers and one for the button.
 Potential plans for decorations or whatnot will be an eventual aspect to consider.

+### P.S. the journal entries from now on are much shorter due to the stress we were having from the final week of the semester.

 ## 09/05 Soldering components and silencing notes

 * Made 8 steps in p5 code